sudomesh/disaster-radio-nodemcu/README.md

 # debugging

 The ESP8266 only has one serial port and we're using it to talk to the RN2903.
-Currently there are two ways to get a lua console:

-Direct TCP socket on port 23:
+We have lua consoles via telnet and via the web but the web console is currently being re-implemented so is not in a working state.
+To use the telnet console:

 ```
-nc 100.127.0.1 23
+telnet 100.127.0.1
 ```

-You could also use telnet, but telnet sends a bunch of junk when it connects that the server doesn't know how to filter out yet, so you need to hit enter once immediately after connecting to discard the junk (you'll get a lua error when you do, but that's fine).

 Right now the ESP8266 serial acts as a debug console, but as soon as a network console connection is opened the serial console is disabled and the connection to the RN2903 is activated.